 We study how consumers interact with financial products and services to help identify potential problems in the marketplace and achieve better outcomes for all.
 Review our reports and analyses to help inform your decisions, policies, and practices.
 And, see reports that we periodically prepare about the CFPB.

-The Bureau of Consumer Financial Protection released the findings of its assessment of the Remittance Rule.
-The report describes the Rule, the market, and the Bureau’s findings on the Rule’s effectiveness in meeting factors outlined in the Dodd-Frank Act.
+The Bureau of Consumer Financial Protection released the findings of its assessment of the 2013 RESPA Mortgage Servicing Rule.
+The report describes the Rule, the market, and the Bureau’s findings on the Rule’s effectiveness in meeting factors outlined in Dodd-Frank.